 Salary & Career Outlook

-The most popular salary category for sterile processing technicians in Alabama is the median category, where candidates earn an annual average salary of $37,352 according to Indeed.
+The most popular salary category for sterile processing technicians in Alabama is the median, with candidates earning an average annual salary of $37,352, according to Indeed.
 This is in line with the national average as well.

 However, depending on factors such as experience, location, credentials, and work environment, candidates may earn more or less than the average.
-Those who fare well on these criteria can earn an annual average salary of $70,019, which is good enough to place them in the top 10%.
+Those who meet these criteria can earn an average annual salary of $70,019, placing them in the top 10%.

-For those still optimizing key factors, they may earn an annual average salary of $19,925, which is in line with the bottom 10%.
+For those still optimizing key factors, the average annual salary is $19,925, which is in line with the bottom 10%.
 The salary ranges can also be grouped by location.